 - Organize a skill-up challenge (opens in new tab).

 - Create a company channel and add your team.
 Celebrate team members who finish first, or finish in the least amount of time.

 - Set up challenges based on how many Skill or Role IQs your team members have taken, or by proficiency increased over time.

 - See who can start on a path first, or finish a certain amount of paths in a set amount of time.

 Know what's new.
-Stay on top of what's new in Skills, skill up new team members, and get help when you need it.
+Stay on top of what's new in the Skills platform, skill up new team members, and get help when you need it.